Thriving in Relationships — Five Tools for Success

 5-Week Online Workshop

-We’ll learn how to use appreciation to experience gratitude and aliveness, use honest expression to express needs in a way that’s easier for someone to hear, use needs-based negotiation to find strategies for meeting a group of people’s needs, and use relationship repair when a bump causes a disconnection.
+We’ll learn how to use appreciation to experience gratitude and aliveness, use empathetic listening to be present when someone is expressing something that’s hard to hear, use honest expression to express needs in a way that’s easier for someone to hear, use needs-based negotiation to find strategies for meeting a group of people’s needs, and use relationship repair when a bump causes a disconnection.

 These tools are based on the work of Marshall Rosenberg and Nonviolent Communication (NVC).
 If you are new to NVC, this workshop introduces key NVC concepts through practical application.
 If you are experienced with NVC, this workshop offers a refresher on NVC concepts and a chance to practice relationship skills in a supportive group environment.